Texas to probe rolling blackouts

 The generators' costs for that power is borne by companies that sell power, other generators and consumers.

 Despite the high prices, generators did not supply as much electricity as needed during the bitter cold snap.
 So the grid operator ordered utilities to initiate rolling blackouts with blocks of customers turned off for periods of 15 to 45 minutes.
-Rolling blackouts, though inconvenient, are designed to prevent an uncontrolled, catastrophic failure such as happened in the eastern U.S. in 2003.
+Rolling blackouts, though inconvenient, are designed to address blackout risks that can lead to an uncontrolled, catastrophic failure such as happened in the eastern U.S. in 2003.

 Recently, as Texas prepared to host the Super Bowl, spot market power prices were back below $30 a megawatt hour.

-Officials still are trying to figure out what caused so many power plants to report problems recently.
+Officials still are trying to figure out what caused so many power plants to report problems recently, after a winter storm strained the system.
 Ercot's Mr. Doggett said generators complained about equipment failures caused by temperatures that were in the single digits as well as natural-gas shortages, meaning some couldn't get the fuel they needed to run power plants.

 State officials reacted with disbelief that a region with enormous natural-gas production capability and storage fields should have been caught short.